hexalang/Hexa/docs/reference.md

 let someVar = some()
 type Alias = someVar.type // Must bind the `.type` property to `type` alias to re-use let otherVar Alias = some()
-// let otherVar someVar.type // ERROR Cannot use `.type` as a type directly
+// let otherVar someVar.type // Error: cannot use `.type` as a type directly
 ```

 ### Casts